ycemsubakan/speechbrain-1/recipes/ESC50/interpret/README.md

 # Summary

 This recipe implements the following posthoc interpretability techniques.
 This trainings run on pre-trained models from `recipes/ESC50/classification/` automatically downloaded from HuggingFace Hub.
-Feel free to train your own classifier with the instruction in the reference README.
+If needed, you can train your own classifier with the instruction in the reference README.

 - [Posthoc Interpretability via Quantization]() which makes use of vector quantization on the classifier's representations to reconstruct the predictions.
 The companion website for PIQ is [here](https://piqinter.github.io/).
 The corresponding training script is `train_piq.py`.
     * *The training script for PIQ:* This script trains PIQ on a convolutional classifier working on the ESC50 dataset.
 To run this, you can use the command `python train_piq.py hparams/piq.yaml --data_folder /yourpath/ESC50`.
 An example training run can be found in `update link`.
 Companion website with samples can be found [here](https://piqinter.github.io/).